JEDIZECH10/IrisOS/LINUX_README_IRIS.md

 ## Boot Options

-When starting TextOS, you can choose from different boot options:
+When starting IrisOS, you can choose from different boot options:
 - Normal Mode - Full desktop environment
 - Safe Mode - Terminal only with limited features
-- System Recovery - For troubleshooting (currently simulated)
+- System Recovery - For troubleshooting ( )

 ## Troubleshooting